canro91/canro91.github.io/_posts/2020-08-29-HowITakeNotes.md

 I have one note per file for every blog post, podcast, video, and book I find interesting.
 I group these notes using the tag: "til," short for "Today I learned."
 I write the date, source, key points, and my reaction.

-I capture ideas and thoughts on my phone. _"Always have something to keep notes"_ suggests the [Pragmatic Thinking and Learning book]({% post_url 2020-05-07-PragmaticThinkingAndLearning %}).
+I capture ideas and thoughts on my phone.
+From [the book Pragmatic Thinking and Learning]({% post_url 2020-05-07-PragmaticThinkingAndLearning %}), I learned to "always have something to keep notes."

 Recently I found a note-taking system: [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 In short, we write our learning in our own words on a paper or card, put an index number, and connect it to our existing notes.
 Although there are editors for Zettelkasten, I have my own slip-box and keep my cards with pen and paper.

-**Update:** These days, I've been playing with a todo.txt per day and a Bash script to start a new workday by importing the pending tasks from the previous day.
+**_UPDATE (Jun 2023)_:** These days, I've been playing with a todo.txt per day and a Bash script to start a new workday by importing the pending tasks from the previous day.
 Also, in the same spirit of todo.txt, I found [calendar.txt](https://terokarvinen.com/2021/calendar-txt/), a plain text calendar, and [this Bash oneliner](https://erikjohannes.no/posts/20220530-plain-text-calendar/) to open the calendar.txt file in the current date with Vim.

 To read more about the Zettelkasten method, check my takeaways from the book [How to Take Smart Notes]({% post_url 2020-11-18-HowToTakeSmartNotes %}).
 For more ideas on plain text files, check these [ten clever uses for plain text on Lifehacker.com](https://lifehacker.com/ten-clever-uses-for-plain-text-files-that-can-increase-1662774267).